Home Aviation Private Jets to Final Four Indianapolis 2026

 • Seven airports covered: IND, MQJ, EYE, TYQ, UMP, GEZ, and HFY — the full Indianapolis-area general aviation picture.

 • Traffic Management Initiatives: Will be used when arrival rates exceed capacity.
-Airborne holding, reroutes, and EDCT assignments all possible.
+Airborne holding, reroutes, and EDCT assignments are all possible.

 • Class C airspace: Service may not be available beyond 10 miles of IND during peak periods.

 • IFR arrivals: Expect Departure Clearance Times apply to domestic IFR arrivals.
-Pilots must depart within the assigned window.

 • TFR NOTAMs: Published 3–5 days before the event.
 Check the FAA NOTAM system and TFR checker frequently.